BDUHS News and EventsCongratulations to BDU for being named a 4-Star school!

-Indiana Superintendent of Public Instruction Glenda Ritz announced Indiana's 4 Star schools for the 2012-13 school year on April 15.
+Indiana Superintendent of Public Instruction Glenda Ritz announced Indiana's 4 Star schools for the 2012-13 school year last spring.
 In order to achieve this designation, a school must be in the top 25th percentile of schools in three ISTEP-based categories.
 A total of 311 schools received the award throughout the state.

 Superintendent Ritz congratulated these schools on April 15.
 "I am honored to name these schools as our Four Star Schools for this year," said Ritz.
 "Winning this award required excellent work by teachers, administrators, students and parents throughout the year and on behalf of the entire Indiana Department of Education I send them my sincere congratulations."
 View press release.pdf